Locations:

 • Fungi are developing antifungal resistance.
 Unlike viruses and bacteria, fungal cells have a similar structure to our human cells.
 And because they’re so similar to our healthy human cells, it’s harder to design an antifungal treatment that only attacks fungal cells.
 Studies also show fungi are developing a resistance to antifungal treatments at an increasingly alarming rate.
 That means there are fewer medications available that can treat medication-resistant fungi.

-• Climate change is leading to widespread fungal growth.
-There’s a reason climate anxiety is at an all-time high.
+• Rising temperatures are leading to widespread fungal growth.
 Traditionally, fungi tend to grow at lower temperatures.
 But as temperatures continue to rise around the globe, we’re starting to see new and emerging fungi that are evolving and becoming thermotolerant (resistant to heat).
 That also means that fungi that were once restricted to a specific geographical area (like valley fever) are now popping up in new locations around the world.

 Advertisement